rimamehr/Pewlett-Hackard-Analysis/README.md

 - We could possibly expand our criteria on the mentorship eligibility table to include current employees with birth date BETWEEN '1963-01-01' AND '1965-12-31'.
 This would increase our mentorship eligible list of employees from 1549 to 38,401.
 This would increase the ratio of mentors to new hires from 1: ~58 to 1: ~2  which is much more attainable.

 <img src="/Images/mentorship_eligibilty_2.png" width="400"/> <img src="/Images/mentorship_eligibilty_unique_title.png" width="400"/>

+- We re-ran the unique title count from our new mentorship eligibility table as shown above and now have a good amount of retiring individuals to train the new hires although we probably dont need 3 managers since we only have 2 managers retiring.